ccycle/formulative/formulative-examples/equations/lorenz/README.md

    _NOTE_: `:source` is a command defined in `formulative-examples/.ghci` .
 To use this command outside of `formulative-examples`, add `:def source readFile` in your `.ghci` file.

-   execute for multiple setting files:
+   Execute for multiple setting files:

    ```sh
    find ./settingFiles -name "*.dhall" | xargs -I {} -P 4 cabal exec -- lorenz -s {}